Earvin “Magic” Johnson

 Want to book Peter Frankopan as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Speaker Peter Frankopan is also Director of the Oxford Centre for Byzantine Research and a fellow of several prestigious societies, including the Royal Historical Society and the Royal Geographical Society.
-He has lectured at Harvard, Yale, and Princeton, and advised institutions such as the UNIDO, the World Bank, and DFID.
+Beyond his books, Frankopan is Director of the Oxford Centre for Byzantine Research and a fellow of both the Royal Historical Society and the Royal Geographical Society.
+He has lectured at Harvard, Yale, and Princeton and advised organizations including the World Bank.
+A prominent media voice, he writes for the Financial Times, the Guardian, and the New York Times, co-hosts the podcast Legacy with Afua Hirsch, and continues to teach and research at the University of Oxford.

 | Basic Data Protection Information | |